 What is an end-of-life Doula?
 A person with experience and training in death who provides emotional, spiritual, logistical, and informational support to people facing death.
 Doulas offer a range of non-medical services that complement hospice at home, or at nursing facilities, and hospitals.
 Doulas work with people who are dying as well as their loved ones.
-There is currently no licensing or regulating body for this field.
-The training, experience and approach will vary with practitioner/program.
+The training, experience, and approach will vary with practitioner/program.
 My training: here

 I provide supportive consultation and information, regardless of financial situation.